REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Appendix

 \subsection{Detailed Statistics of Dataset}

-Table \ref{tab:abs2} presents statistical analyses for each of the 16 (5+7+4) tasks in the EgoProceL dataset~(\cite{bansal2022egoprocel_pcass}).
+Table \ref{tab:abs2} presents statistical analyses for each of the 16 (5+7+4) tasks in the EgoProceL dataset \cite{bansal2022egoprocel_pcass}.
 Here, $N$ denotes the total number of videos, while $K$ represents the number of key-steps for each task. \textit{$u_n$} indicates the number of unique key-steps, and \textit{$g_n$} denotes the number of annotated key-steps for the $n^{th}$ video.
-Following the methodology in~(\cite{elhamifar2019unsupervised}), we report the following metrics:
+Following the methodology in \cite{elhamifar2019unsupervised}, these statistics characterize the amount of background clutter, skipped steps, and repetition present in each dataset:

 \textit{Foreground Ratio:} This metric measures the proportion of the total video duration occupied by key-steps.
 It reflects the prevalence of background actions in a task.
 A higher foreground ratio (closer to 1) corresponds to fewer background actions.
 It is defined as: